-- Firebase Remote Config can store developer specified key-value pairs that change content and behaviour of apps and user segments without the need of an update.
+- Firebase Remote Config can store developer specified key-value pairs that change the content and behaviour of apps and user segments without the need for an update.

 - Cloud Functions(Beta) can help you manage backend code and a whole lot of DevOps tasks.

 - Easily Integrate with Google Cloud Platform if you’re up for it.

 Most apps need User Identification and Authentication for either personalization, data storage, customized experiences or security.
 And how much time do developers spend creating a secure backend architecture, APIs and client-side UI and handling for this?
 Weeks or months I hear?
 What if you could do it within 2-3 days?
 (Sorry for not being over-confident and saying 10 mins as most SDK providers do.
 Let’s be realistic, we need time to test it as well.
 We are talking about building **good** mobile apps here.)

 Firebase Authentication gives you easy sign-in and authentication for your users via custom email and password, phone number authentication or popular services like Google, Facebook, Twitter and more.
 You can use their SDKs and a drop in UI builder using Firebase UI to build user onboarding and logins.
 Firebase uses industry standards like OAuth2.0 and OpenID Connect so security is tight!
 You can also easily integrate this with your own custom backend and user database.